 The Anderson Greenwood Series 400 valve is designed for modulating action.
 The main valve will open at nameplate set, but only an amount proportional to the relieving capacity required.
 As process pressure increases, the valve will open more and be in full lift at 110% of set.

+For the High Gain Option, the valve will be in full lift by 105% of set.

 The main valve uses the principle of pressurizing the top or large area of a differential area piston with line pressure to hold the piston closed up to set pressure.
 At set pressure, the pilot relieves, depressurizing the volume above the piston, the main valve dome, and the piston lifts permitting discharge from the main valve.
 As capacity relief of the system is satisfied, system pressure will begin to decrease.
 When it does, the pilot will actuate and direct system pressure to the main valve dome.
 This closes the main valve.

-The pilot is the non-flowing type.
+The pilot is the nonflowing type.
 With the main valve open and relieving at steady pressure, no process gas or fluid flows through the pilot.
 When process pressure changes, the pilot actuates to change the lift of the main valve piston.
 During these actuations a small amount of gas or fluid from the main valve dome flows through the pilot and is discharged thru the pilot exhaust.

-The set pressure range is 100 psig to 1480 psig.
+The set pressure range is 15 psig to 740 psig.